pixelflinger/lanczos-2d/README.md

 Lanczos Wikipedia page is correct.

-The correct radial and isotropic Lanczos application uses a modified Lanczos equation which uses _jinc_ instead of _sinc_.
+The correct radial and isotropic Lanczos application uses a modified Lanczos equation which uses $jinc$ instead of $sinc$.

+The radial application of the 1D Lanczos filter, $L_a(\rho)$, is incorrect.

 # Anti-aliasing

 ## Band-limiting / Nyquist-Shannon

-We've seen above that to be able to fully reconstruct the original 2D image from its samples, the sampling operation needed to honor the Nyquist-Shannon theorem.
+We've seen above that to be able to fully reconstruct the original 2D image from its samples, the sampling operation needed to satisfy the Nyquist-Shannon theorem.
 However, by default, rasterizing a triangle on the GPU does not.
 This often manifests with moiré patterns in areas of high frequencies.